-In the course of an infection and over an epidemic, viral pathogens naturally accumulate random mutations to their genomes.
-This is an inevitable consequence of error-prone viral replication.
-Since different viruses typically pick up different mutations, mutations can be used as a marker of transmission in which closely related viral genomes indicate closely related infections.
-By reconstructing a viral phylogeny we can learn about important epidemiological phenomena such as spatial spread, introduction timings and epidemic growth rate.
+In the course of an infection and over an epidemic, pathogens naturally accumulate random mutations to their genomes.
+This is an inevitable consequence of error-prone genome replication.
+Since different genomes typically pick up different mutations, mutations can be used as a marker of transmission in which closely related genomes indicate closely related infections.
+By reconstructing a phylogeny we can learn about important epidemiological phenomena such as spatial spread, introduction timings and epidemic growth rate.

 Nextstrain is under active development and we have big plans for its future, including visualization, bioinformatics analysis and an increasing number and variety of datasets.
 If you have any questions or ideas, please give us a shout at firstname.lastname@example.org.

 Nextstrain provides an open-source toolkit enabling the bioinformatics and visualization you see on this site.
 Tweak our analyses and create your own using the same tools we do.
 We aim to empower the wider genomic epidemiology and public health communities.